Skip to content

 bpm config add project binary curl tests/curl.c

-Launch a binary
+Launch a specific project binary

 bpm run --bin zx02cat